-If you hold units of the Funds outside a registered plan
+If you hold units of the Funds outside a registered plan Distributions

-Distributions

 You must include in your income for a taxation year the taxable portion of all distributions (including Fee Distributions) paid or payable (collectively, "paid") to you from a Fund during the year, computed in Canadian dollars, whether these amounts were paid to you in cash or reinvested in additional units.
-The amount of reinvested distributions is added to the ACB of your units to reduce your capital gain or increase your capital loss when you later redeem.
+The amount of any reinvested distributions is added to the ACB of your units to reduce your capital gain or increase your capital loss when you later redeem.
 This ensures that you do not pay tax on the amount again at a later date.

-Distributions paid by a Fund may consist of capital gains, ordinary taxable dividends, foreign-source income, other income and/or return of capital.
+Distributions paid by a Fund may consist of capital gains (including, the portion of the Deemed Capital Gains apportioned to each Period, each as defined below, if the September 23 Tax Proposals discussed below are enacted as proposed), ordinary taxable dividends, foreign-source income, other income and/or return of capital.

 Ordinary taxable dividends are included in your income, subject to the gross-up and dividend tax credit rules.
-Capital gains distributions will be treated as capital gains realized by you, one-half of which will generally be included in calculating your income as a taxable capital gain.
+Capital gains distributions will be treated as capital gains realized by you, subject to the general rules relating to the taxation of capital gains described below.
 A Fund may make designations in respect of its foreign-source income so that you may be able to claim any foreign tax credits allocated to you by that Fund.